-- Extensive knowledge of bloodlines and pedigrees, When you analyze a pedigree you should look at things like the temperament, the ability to perform certain tasks, physical characteristics that allow a dog to excel in a certain area and, last but not least, the dogs proven ability to reproduce those desired traits.
-You need to try to gather this information for all the dogs in a bloodline going as far back as possible .
-This research can take some time.
+- Extensive knowledge of bloodlines and pedigrees (the genotype), When you analyze a pedigree you should look at things like the temperament, the ability to perform certain tasks, physical characteristics that allow a dog to excel in a certain area and, last but not least, the dogs proven ability to reproduce those desired traits.
+You need to try to gather this information for all the dogs in a bloodline going as far back as possible.
 This will give you the best odds for a strong foundation and starting point.

-- After you have gathered your best prospects from a desired bloodline “or” lines, You need a way to objectively analyze the breeding stock you end up with.
-In the case of the Traditional Cane Corso we specifically test for temperament traits like Courage, Loyalty, Intelligence etc. Although you may have the best bloodlines in the world, the dogs you end up with may not have all of the desired characteristics that your looking for.
+- After you have gathered your best prospects from a desired bloodline “or” lines, You need a way to objectively analyze the breeding stock you end up with (the phenotype).
+In the case of the Traditional Cane Corso we specifically test for genes or temperament traits like Courage, Loyalty, Intelligence etc. Although you may have the best bloodlines in the world, the dogs you end up with may not have all of the desired characteristics that your looking for.
 A GOOD BREEDER WILL NOT SKIP THIS STEP.
 Then you need to pair up dogs that will reproduce these desireable genes.

-- You must have the knowledge to use the breeding techniques that allow you to reproduce litters of puppies with the strongest genetic traits and that have the highest percentage of litter turnouts for these desired traits (the number of puppies in a litter that posses all the genes that your breeding for).
+- You must have the knowledge to use the breeding techniques that allow you to reproduce litters of puppies with the strongest genetic traits and that have the highest percentage of litter turnouts for these desired traits (the number of puppies in a litter that possess all the genes that your breeding for).
 Simple out cross breedings will never produce high percentage litter turnouts ( this would be breeding a good looking dog from one bloodline to a good looking dog from another and hoping for the best) This method will only produce average dogs with some occasional toppers.
-There is a big difference between true breeders and people who just breed dogs. here A good breeder will know how and when to use techniques like Line breeding, Back breeding, and Out crossings. (despite what you may hear on the Internet by some non breeding dog lovers) Every pure bred strain of animal on the planet has gotten that way by using these techniques there is NO other way possible!
+There is a big difference between true breeders and people who just breed dogs. here A good breeder will know how and when to use techniques like Line breeding, Back breeding, and Out crossings. (despite what you may hear on the Internet by some very loud non breeding dog lovers).
+There are over 500 pure breeds of dogs on the planet, every last one of these breeds were created using selective breeding techniques and not one of these pure breeds has ever been destroyed by the use of selective breeding .
+Every pure bred strain of animal on the planet has gotten that way by using these techniques there is NO other way possible!
 These techniques do require some skill and should not be used by novice breeders as the results could be less than desirable.
 On the other hand the proper use of these breeding techniques will not only allow you to preserve desired traits within a bloodline but also improve upon them!

 - You must have a great passion for breeding.
 You will only be the best at the things in life that you TRULY LOVE!